infinity0/msg-notes/appendix/05-hybrid.rst

 of view of its sender (i.e. context-preserving).
 We'll now outline a scheme that extends this across operations, and also handles failures and aborts.

-To ensure that the server doesn't reorder membership operations, any pI must reference the pF from the previous operation (or null if it's the first).
-This information must be authenticated somehow: maybe in a future message (simpler to implement, but slower to run and requires timeout semantics) or as part of the operation's internal authentication (faster to run, but more invasive to implement, maybe complex).
+To ensure that the server doesn't reorder operations, any pI proposal must reference the pF from the previous operation (or null if it's the first).
+It should also reference the latest messages in the (partially-ordered) ongoing session derived from pF.
+This information must be authenticated within some timeout; we go into strategies for this further below.

-There may be concurrent multiple different pI packets that point to the same pF.
-The server order can "break ties" between these - for all pI that point to a given pF (or null), only the first one counts, and members ignore/reject every other such pI.
-(They must remain part of the server order, however.)
+There may be concurrent multiple different pI proposals that reference the same pF.
+We use the server order to "break ties" between these - for all proposals that point to a given pF (or null), only the first one counts, and members ignore/reject every other such proposal.
+(They must remain part of the server order, and in the calculation of CHs, however.)

-Likewise, if a membership operation is taking too long (e.g. maybe someone has gone offline, so it will never finish) then an existing member may choose to send an "abort" packet.
-Concurrently, someone may send a pF that completes the operation; or someone may issue an "fail" packet, if the operation supports that.
+Likewise, if a membership operation is taking too long (e.g. maybe someone has gone offline, so it will never finish) then an existing member may propose to send an "abort" packet.
+Concurrently, someone may propose a pF that completes the operation; or someone may propose a "fail", if the operation supports that.
 Here again, the server order breaks ties.

-So, a minimal list of "interesting" packets for which we must verify server order for (see previous section) are:

-- pI: initiate
-- pF: complete (aka finish with success)
-- pF: fail (aka finish with error)
-- pF: abort
+If the membership operation supports outsider initiation (i.e. *join* as well as *invite*), it should be the reply packet that is treated as the pI within our scheme here.
+This is authored by an insider who knows the CH of the last packet, which (as above) should be included in the reply too so the new member can verify the server order consistency.
+As previously, ties between concurrent reply proposals are broken by server-order.

-One attack the server can execute in this position is to block operations "innocently".
+One attack the server can execute here is to block operations "innocently".
 For example, when victim V sends a pI, the server first passes it out-of-band to a co-operating insider M who generates a conflicting pI.
-The server then broadcasts this conflicting pI before the victim's, negating it within the bounds of "normal behaviour" as defined by our scheme.
+Then, it broadcasts this conflicting pI before the victim's, negating it within the bounds of "normal behaviour" as defined by our scheme.
 This is a problem because the attack is not detectable.
 For now however, we'll ignore it, since this power is inherent to the idea of a server-dictated total order.
 This is not ideal of course, and we welcome suggestions for improvements.

+To summarise the above: a minimal list of "interesting" packets for which we must verify server order for (see previous section) are:

+- pI proposal: initiate
+- pF proposal: complete (aka finish with success)
+- pF proposal: fail (aka finish with error)
+- pF proposal: abort

+Every pI proposal must contain the following information:

+- last pId seen, CH(pId), for new members to verify server-order consistency
+- last accepted pF (or "null"), to preserve the author's context
+- latest messages seen, in the ongoing session derived from pF

+This information must be authenticated.
+If the membership operation supports "additional authenticated data", we can simply use this feature.
+Otherwise, perhaps such a feature can be added.
+Some secure real-world protocols have a feature that authenticates the protocol version in order to avoid downgrade attacks, though this is typically not private.
+But if protecting metadata is outside of the application's threat model, then this may be used.

+If in-operation authentication cannot be achieved, a fallback is to resend this information as part of a message in the newly-created authenticated session.
+Others should expect this message, abort the session if it is not received within some timeout, or verify it against the older unauthenticated claims if it is received.
+This keeps the membership operation component more decoupled from the rest of the system.
+However, it takes longer to achieve our desired security property.

 So, now we have a context-preserving authenticated session-global total order of membership operations: